Situation:

 Solution:

-Mark decides to participate in a Tax-Free ERISA strategy.
+Mark decides to participate in the ARP strategy.
 By participating in the process, he can avoid paying approximately $1,050,000 in taxes on distributions from his IRA over time.
 By working with a law firm, his financial planner introduced him to, and as part of this program, they will create a business he will work for.
 This company will open a 401k for Mark.
 The current IRA that Mark has will roll into the new 401k.
 Mark’s new 401k will purchase a specialized financial product.
 The 401k will transfer $480,000 to the product annually for five years.
 Once the 401k balance is at zero, the 401k will distribute the specialized financial product to Mark.

 Result: